zooniverse/front-end-monorepo/README.md

     - lib-classifier should point to the new 1.0.0 version of lib-react-components
 1. `git push origin name-of-branch`
 1. Merge branch
-1. Checkout master, pull for latest
+1. Checkout `main`, pull for latest
 1. Build the package with `pnpm build` from the package dir, where available
 1. Publish using `npm`:
     - Sanity check: if you're using `nvm` (Node Version Manager), make sure you've switched to the latest version of node/npm